 Mary Franklin-Brown is an associate professor in the Department of French and Italian, where she teaches courses in medieval culture, literature, and languages (Old French, Old Occitan).
 She also serves on the Graduate Faculty of the Center for Medieval Studies and the Adjunct Faculty of the Department of Cultural Studies and Comparative Literature.
 With extensive experience working in European manuscript libraries, she is a member of the Board of Directors of the International Medieval Society, Paris.

-Professor Franklin-Brown's first book, "Reading the World: Encyclopedic Writing in the Scholastic Age," published by the University of Chicago Press in August 2012 with a subvention from the Medieval Academy of America, is the first book in English devoted to the encyclopedic movement of the thirteenth century.
+Professor Franklin-Brown's first book, "Reading the World: Encyclopedic Writing in the Scholastic Age," was published by the University of Chicago Press in August 2012 with a subvention from the Medieval Academy of America and won the 2013 Harry Levin Prize from the American Comparative Literature Association.
+It is the first book in English devoted to the encyclopedic movement of the thirteenth century.
 Working from manuscript and early print sources of the texts of Vincent of Beauvais, Ramon Llull, and Jean de Meun, she analyses the various discourses that are absorbed into the medieval encyclopedia (taking "discourse" in the Foucauldian sense of a paradigm authorized by institutional power that allows the construction of both the subjects and the objects of knowing), and the way in which their juxtaposition alters their interplay.
 This archaeological study of the scholastic encyclopedia allows her to situate encyclopedism at the heart of scholasticism, to open up the medieval compilation to new modes of reading, and to revise the claims made in Foucault's early work on the history of thought.